yichizhng/bwt/README.md

 TODO:
 Replace all instances of getbase() with a header defining it (still as a static inline function)
-Change FM-Index-building code to switch between single-threaded histsort, 4-threaded histsort, and SACA-K at a certain length Fix the locate() function, it probably doesn't work right now Write RNA-seq (after getting enough ideas for it)
+Fix the locate() function, it probably doesn't work right now (in particular the problem is with retrieving the full SA from the FM-index; this is theoretically doable in constant time (for any given element) but I've messed something up)
+Write some basic test for RNA-seq (should really fix fmitest.h first, I suspect that I'll need to include it in some things)
-Ideas: stitching, semi-backtracking search (for when we run out of seeds of sufficient length)
+Ideas: stitching, semi-backtracking search? (for when we run out of seeds of sufficient length)

 Things to consider: